Graph Flow Matching: Enhancing Image Generation with Neighbor-Aware Flow Fields: Introduction

+We may view learning the field $\mathbf{v}(\mathbf{x},t)$ as an interpolation problem over the joint domain of $\mathbf{x}$ (namely $\mathcal{X} \subseteq \mathbb{R}^d$), and $t$ (namely $[0,1]$): $\mathcal X\times[0,1]$, where we supervise the model at discrete $(\mathbf{x},t)$ pairs sampled from a chosen transport plan, and require it to generalize to a velocity field everywhere in $\mathcal{X}$.
+Given $\mathbf{x}(0)$, which is typically a sample from a Gaussian distribution, the path in $\mathcal X\times[0,1]$ obtained by solving \Cref{eq:first_flow_equation} is what we will term a \emph{trajectory}.
+In the context of image generation, each $\mathbf{point}$ $\mathbf{x}(t)$ along such a trajectory is an image.
+While highly effective, current flow matching architectures predict each point's velocity \emph{pointwise}, conditioning only on its $(\mathbf{x}, t)$ coordinates without considering neighboring points in adjacent trajectories.
+This overlooks an important structural property shown in the literature \cite{gao2024gaussian, gao2024convergence, fukumizu2024flow} but not explicitly leveraged: the \emph{smoothness} of \(\mathbf{v}(\mathbf{x}, t)\) over \(\mathcal{X} \times [0,1]\).
+We observe that this regularity implies that neighboring points along nearby trajectories typically exhibit correlated behavior, which could be harnessed to improve flow estimation.

-We propose \textbf{Graph Flow Matching (GFM)}, which enhances standard flow networks with neighbor awareness through a reaction-diffusion decomposition:
+In this paper, we leverage this observation, and propose \textbf{Graph Flow Matching (GFM)}, which enhances standard flow networks with neighbor awareness through a reaction-diffusion decomposition:

-where $v_{\text{react}}$ is any standard flow network, and $v_{\text{diff}}$ is a lightweight graph-based correction term that aggregates information from neighboring samples $\mathcal{N}(\mathbf{x},t)$.
+where $\mathbf{v}_{\text{react}}$ is any standard flow network, and $\mathbf{v}_{\text{diff}}$ is a lightweight graph-based correction term (a graph neural network) that aggregates information from the set of neighbors of $\mathbf{x}$ at time $t$, denoted by $\mathcal{N}(\mathbf{x},t)$.
 Figure~\ref{fig:flow-matching} illustrates this process, where the flow trajectory from $\pi_{0}$ to $\pi_{1}$ is augmented by incorporating neighborhood structure via graphs at intermediate time steps.
 Designing a flow matching pipeline requires two key decisions: \emph{network architecture} and \emph{training strategy} (e.g., Rectified Flow \cite{RectifiedFlow_liu2022flow}, Consistency FM \cite{ConsistencyFM_yang2024consistencyfm}).
-We focus on the \emph{architecture} aspect, proposing an enhancement compatible with any training objective and existing base flow network - pretrained or otherwise.
+We focus on the \emph{architecture} aspect, proposing an enhancement compatible with any training strategy and existing base flow network $\mathbf{v}_{\text{react}}$, pretrained or otherwise.